Police: Man shot was unarmed, officers feared he would fire

 The officers involved in the shooting have been placed on paid administrative leave, which is standard practice in such cases.

+After the news conference, demonstrators marched through the city and gathered in front of the Akron justice center to call for accountability in the case.
+NAACP President Derrick Johnson released a statement saying Walker’s death “wasn’t self-defense, it wasn’t an accident in the heat of the moment, it was murder.
+Point blank.”

-Walker’s family is calling for accountability but also for peace, their lawyers said after the city released the video of the shooting.
+Walker’s family is calling for accountability but also for peace, their lawyers said after the city released video of the shooting.
 One of the attorneys, Bobby DiCello, said police handcuffed him before trying to provide first aid.

 “How it got to this with a pursuit is beyond me,” DiCello said, adding that Walker’s family doesn’t know why he fled from police.
 Walker was grieving the recent death of his fiancee, but his family had no indication of concern beyond that, DiCello said.